 A course designed to challenge and prepare students interested in designing and implementing a sports camp.
 Areas covered will include teaching skills, counseling, budget considerations, staffing, and officiating.
 A project notebook outlining all teaching skills and requirements will be required of all students.
 Instruction could include residence hall and night activities counseling.
 Students complete a 90-hour (minimum) camp internship under the guidance of a camp director.
-(Cross-listed as SPM252) Instructional Hours: 3 Laboratory Hours: 2 Prerequisite: Permission of Instructor Offered SUMMER semester
+(Cross-listed as SPM252)

+Offered SUMMER semester